armadaplatform/dockyard-v2/README.md

     update-ca-certificates

-See more information about using self-signed certificates: https://docs.docker.com/registry/insecure/#using-self-signed-certificate
+For more information about using self-signed certificates see: https://docs.docker.com/registry/insecure/#using-self-signed-certificate

 ### Basic HTTP authentication.